 The surname Gura was first found in counties Roscommon and Galway (Irish: Gaillimh) part of the province of Connacht, located on the west coast of the Island, where they were one of the Hi Maine Septs in Kelly's country.
 They were direct descendants of the O'Connors, Kings of Connacht, and the Chief of the Clann was one of the four royal chiefs under the O'Connor.
 The tree on the Coat of Arms illustrates their descendancy from the O'Connors.

-Important Dates for the Gura family
+Early History of the Gura family

 This web page shows only a small excerpt of our Gura research.
 Another 78 words (6 lines of text) covering the years 1300, 1585, 1744 and 1598 are included under the topic Early Gura History in all our PDF Extended History products and printed products wherever possible.

 Gura Spelling Variations

 Pronunciation, rather than spelling, guided scribes and church officials when recording names during the Middle Ages.
 This practice often resulted in one person's name being recorded under several different spellings.
 Numerous spelling variations of the surname Gura are preserved in these old documents.
 The various spellings of the name that were found include Gerrity, Gerty, Gerighty, Gerighaty, Gerety, Gerahty, Garraty, Geraty, Jerety, McGerity, MacGeraghty, MacGartie, MacGarty and many more.

 Early Notables of the Gura family (pre 1700)